dart-lang/site-www/src/codelabs/async-await/index.md

 In Dart, a
 [Future](https://api.dartlang.org/stable/2.2.0/dart-async/Future-class.html)
 represents the result of an asynchronous operation.
-A future object can be in one of two states: uncompleted or completed.
+A future object has two states: uncompleted or completed.

 ### Uncompleted